sumitmalhotra-blip/Biovaram_Ev_Analysis/MY_PROJECT_UNDERSTANDING.md

 ## 🎤 Elevator Pitch (15 seconds)

-> "I'm building an automated analysis system for Bio Varam that takes raw data files from their exosome characterization machines and turns them into statistical reports and quality control predictions, replacing their current manual Excel-based workflow."
+> "I'm building a scalable automated analysis system for Bio Varam that processes large volumes of raw data from their exosome characterization machines and turns them into statistical reports and quality control predictions, replacing their current manual Excel-based workflow.
+We have 156 sample files for development, but the production system will handle much larger datasets at scale."

 ---